 Do pups follow their mothers on foraging flights?

-Rose A, Tschapka M, Knörnschild M (accepted) Visits at artificial RFID-flowers demonstrate that juvenile flower-visiting bats perform foraging flights apart from their mothers.
+Rose A, Tschapka M, Knörnschild M (2020) Visits at artificial RFID flowers demonstrate that juvenile flower-visiting bats perform foraging flights apart from their mothers.
 Mammalian Biology.

 Following their mothers during foraging flights should represent a valuable option for juveniles to socially learn about foraging, e.g., where to find resource-rich foraging patches.
 However, explicit tests are scarce, and evidence for communal or independent foraging of mother-pup pairs in some species is mainly based on partially anecdotal reports with rather vague methods.